 Something else that gets under my skin is the incessant need by networks to get the scoop, specifically to know what the President is going to say before he has a chance to say it publicly.
 I guess I’m not clear on what purpose this serves.
-It doesn’t seem that far removed from bragging, from saying, “Look at us—we got our hands on the speech and here’s your exclusive look at the high points.”
+It doesn’t seem that far removed from bragging, from saying, “Look at us—we got our hands on the speech before anyone else, and here’s your exclusive look at the high points.”

 I can wait until the actual speech, and the summation afterwards.
 I don’t need the reconnaissance mission, the one-upmanship.
 It seems childish, in a way.